Smart EQ ForFour (2018-2021) review

 Charging won't be very fast, either: the ForFour's on-board charger limits you to 22kW, even if you're drawing power from a 50kW or 100kW public charging point.
 At least the relatively small battery means you'll be topped up in less than three hours from a home wallbox, or under an hour from a public charger.
-This car works best when charged slowly overnight at home and taken on short commuting, shopping or social trips during the day.
+This car works best when charged slowly overnight at home and taken on short commuting, shopping or social trips in the day.

-Buyers have a choice of three trim levels when ordering an EQ ForFour.
-There's little reason to look beyond the entry-level 'passion advanced' spec, as for £17,285 you get pretty much all the essential kit, including cruise control, climate control and parking sensors.
+Buyers had a choice of three trim levels when ordering an EQ ForFour.
+There's little reason to look beyond the entry-level 'passion advanced' spec, as it has pretty much all the essential kit, including cruise control, climate control and parking sensors.
 The more expensive 'pulse premium' and 'prime exclusive' give you features like larger alloys, a reversing camera, LED lights and rain-sensing wipers, but none of it feels strictly necessary, so they're not worth the extra.